Car Insurance Quotes: Everything You Need to Know

 So, what can you do to make sure you’re getting an accurate car insurance quote?
 Come to the table prepared.
 Whether you’re speaking with an agent or using an online quote tool, you’ll want to have the following information on hand:

-• Personal information: birthdate, address, age first licensed, home ownership status, etc.
+• Personal information: birthdate, address/garaging location, age first licensed, home ownership status, etc.

-• Make, model, year, and mileage of vehicle your insuring
+• Make, model, year, VIN, and current mileage of the vehicle you’re insuring

 • The driving record of anyone else who will be insured under your policy